2023 Solar Incentives Guide for High Point, NC - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are probably the first thing that you think of when you think about solar incentives.
-You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit equal to a specified percentage of the money you spend on solar panels for your home.
+Federal incentives are the type of incentives that you are most likely to have some familiarity with.
+It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
+The ITC is a tax credit that reduces your taxes by a specified percentage of the money you spend on solar panels for your home.

-The ITC applies towards solar systems installed after January 1, 2006 and under this program you can deduct from your taxes a percentage of the total cost of solar panels, labor, equipment and accessories.
-This credit can be claimed on solar panels installed on a primary or secondary residence in the United States that you own.
-Originally, you could claim 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
+The ITC can be applied to solar systems installed after January 1, 2006, and allows you to deduct from your taxes a percentage of the total cost of solar panels, labor, equipment and accessories.
+You can claim this credit for solar panels installed on a primary or secondary residence that you own in the United States.
+Originally, you could claim 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
 There is no maximum claim amount.

 Click here to learn more about the new Inflation Reduction Act.
-Your local High Point solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it applies to you.
+Your local High Point solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives

-There are more than just federal solar incentives; rebates, tax credits and more are often offered at the local or state level.
-Incentives might be given by your county or municipality, or by the state of North Carolina.
-Certain incentives may be available for only a limited time, while others are ongoing.
+Not all solar incentives are federal; rebates, tax credits and more are often offered at the local or state level.
+These incentives may be handled by your county or municipality, or by the North Carolina government.
+Some incentives may be ongoing, while others are available for a limited time.

 Next Steps for Installing Solar in High Point